karpovep/poc/README.md

 6. Each client should generate an object of another pre-defined type and push it into the cloud

 #### Expected behaviour
-* PoC accepts objects of 2 types;
+* :white_check_mark: PoC accepts objects of 2 types;
-* PoC accepts subscription(s) from the client based on type of the object;
+* :white_check_mark: PoC accepts subscription(s) from the client based on type of the object;
-* PoC transfers object(s) between Nodes based on rule - Node does not have registered subscriptions to process object(s);
+* :white_check_mark: PoC transfers object(s) between Nodes based on rule - Node does not have registered subscriptions to process object(s);
-* Clients are getting notified with unprocessed objects which they were subscribed to
+* :white_check_mark: Clients are getting notified with unprocessed objects which they were subscribed to

 ### Main Advantages